varabyte/kotter/README.md

 #### Typed input

-Konsole consumes keypresses, so as the user types into the console, nothing will show up unless you intentionally print it.
+Kotter consumes keypresses, so as the user types into the console, nothing will show up unless you intentionally print it.
 You can easily do this using the `input` method, which handles listening to kepresses and adding text into your section at that location: